polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

 Storage migrations are a crucial part of the runtime upgrade process.
 They allow you to update the storage layout of your blockchain, adapting to changes in the runtime.
 Whenever you change the encoding or data types used to represent data in storage, you'll need to provide a storage migration to ensure the runtime can properly interpret the existing stored values in the new runtime state.

-Without performing storage migrations, runtime upgrades that change the storage layout could lead to undefined behavior, as the runtime would be unable to correctly read the existing storage values.
+Storage migrations must be executed at a precise moment during the runtime upgrade process to ensure data consistency and prevent runtime panics.
+The migration code needs to run:

+- After the new runtime is deployed
+- Before any other code from the new runtime executes
+- Before any `on_initialize` hooks run
+- Before any transactions are processed

+This timing is critical because the new runtime expects data to be in the updated format.
+Without proper migration, any attempt to decode the old data format could result in runtime panics or undefined behavior.

 ## When is a Storage Migration Required?

-A storage migration is necessary whenever a runtime upgrade changes the storage layout or the encoding of data stored in the runtime.
+A storage migration is necessary whenever a runtime upgrade changes the storage layout or the encoding/interpretation of existing data.
 Even if the underlying data type appears to still "fit" the new storage representation, a migration may be required if the interpretation of the stored values has changed.

+- Adding or removing an extrinsic introduces no new interpretation of preexisting data, so not migration required

+- Reordering or mutating fields of an existing data type do change the encoded/decoded data representation, hence a storage migration is needed

+- Removal of a pallet or storage item warrants cleaning up storage via a migration to avoid state bloat

+- Adding a new storage item would not require any migration

+### Common Cases

 Here are some common scenarios where a storage migration is needed: